-PA Road Salt Action State Working Group
+PA Road Salt Action Working Group

 List of salt purchases made by the local governments in each PA county (summary to right>>).

-Dive Deep into Salt Issues
+Dive Deep into Winter Salting Issues

-Click below for a detailed summary of Issues related to salt pollution.
+Click below for a detailed summary of Issues related to road salt pollution.
 Summary covers 16 topics, each explained in half to a full page, and includes sources for further reading.
 Topics range from Impacts on the Environment and Infrastructure, to a detailed rundown of Best Management Practices for Winter Maintenance Teams.
 Additionally, the booklet features a FAQ section and a summary of our Salt Snapshot Results.

 BMP clip taken from